12. Ownership and lifecycle

 print("num:", num.value())

 In this example, we defined a struct and the init method within it.
-The first argument of the init method is always self with a modifier inout.
-The self is a reference to the struct’s own instance.
-The inout tells the compiler that the self is mutable (i.e., we can change the field values held within self).
+The first argument of the init method is always self with a modifier out.
+The self is a reference to the struct’s own instance that is going to be created.
+The out tells the compiler that the self is to be initiated and returned by the method (i.e., we can change the field values held within self and self is returned).
 In Mojo, the function arguments are by default read-only, and we cannot change the values of the function argument.
-The inout is needed for self so that we are able to initialize the fields within the struct.
-Since one of the main responsibility of init is to initialize the fields of the struct, we naturally need to mark it as inout.
+The out is needed for self so that we are able to initialize the fields within the struct.
+Since one of the main responsibility of init is to initialize the fields of the struct and return it, we naturally need to mark it as out.
+This implies that the init method is like a static method on Self, that returns an instance of Self.

 In the example, we are allocating memory from the heap to store an integer value using the static method call UnsafePointer[Int].alloc.
-We store a value into the pointer location using the function initialize_pointee_move.
+We store a value into the pointer location using the method init_pointee_move on the UnsafePointer.
 We retrieve the stored value from the pointer using the deference operator [].

 The delete method del is also part of the lifecycle of a struct.
 If the init method is used to initialize variables or to allocate resources for that struct, the delete method is used to release the resources held for that struct.
 For example, if init method allocates memory from the heap, the delete method is used to free that memory.
 The del method is called just before the value is going to be destroyed by the compiler.
 If we allocate resources in the init method and do not release or free those resources in the delete method, we end up with resource leaks such as memory leaks.
 So great care must be taken to symmetrically allocate and free resources using the init and delete methods.